 - An insurance certificate for 5 million is required to be included with the special event application package, naming the Municipality as additionally insured.

-- The Approval from the Display Fireworks Form must be sent to the Special Event Coordinator for final approval for Fireworks on Municipal Property.
+- All fireworks documentation must be added to the Special Event Application for final approval for Fireworks on Municipal Property.

 The Event Organizer must be aware:

 - The use of fireworks is not allowed in or on streets, lanes or other public places.

 - Fully operational fire extinguishing equipment is to be provided and maintained at all times.